-School name and planning area Published A Published Admission Number (PAN) Current Proposed Reduction St Mary's Priory Junior Catholic Primary School, N15 5RE - PA3 60 30 -30 St Francis de Sales RC Catholic Junior Primary School, N17 8AZ - PA4 60 30 -30 St Ignatius RC Primary School, N15 6ND - PA3 60 30 -30 of planning places judiciously is that it keeps rolls relatively buoyant across and beyond any planning area as surplus places are reduced.
+School name and planning area Published / Published Admission Number (PAN) Current Proposed Reduction St Mary's Priory Junior Catholic Primary School, N15 5RE - PA3 60 30 -30 St Francis de Sales RC Catholic Junior Primary School, N17 8AZ - PA4 60 30 -30 St Ignatius RC Primary School, N15 6ND - PA3 60 30 -30

 The schools shown in the table above are located in our Planning areas 3 and 4 where the most significant surplus of places is found.
-Current school roll projections for planning area 3 show a surplus of around 1-2 forms of entry (fe) by 2030/31 and for planning area 4 a surplus of around 4fe by 2030/31.
+Current school roll projections for planning area 3 suggest a surplus of around 1-2 forms of entry (fe) between 2024/25 and 2030/31 - this if after significant reductions in local capacity from 510 Reception places to 420 from 2023 onwards.
+Projections for planning area 4 suggest a surplus of around 4-5fe between 2024/25 and 2030/31.

 It is likely that reductions in capacity will have a ripple effect locally as falling demand is rarely evidenced at just one school but is often felt across several.
-A further benefit
+A further benefit of planning places judiciously is that it keeps rolls relatively buoyant across and beyond any planning area as surplus places are reduced.